 - The general rule is to pair white wines with light dishes, like chicken and fish, and red wines are best for heavier dishes, like beef or lamb.
 Grilled meat is also best paired with red wine.

 - Sometimes, it can be challenging to pair wines with meat dishes that are taken with a heavy sauce.
 In these instances,pair the wine with the sauce, not the meat.

 - Red wines, which are typically more bitter than the other types, are best taken with foods high in fat.

 Start your journey by understanding the major taste and flavor elements in both the food and the wine before getting creative with your pairing methods.
 Consider your personal preferences at first, and move on with more flavorful and fuller bodied wines to match your favorite dish.
+Check out online feedback of different wines such as this basil hayden dark rye review.
 Also, don’t forget to enjoy while exploring the different combinations that work best for your palate.